-The Committee estimates \$100 million in user fees will be collected to support the Office of Commercial Space Transportation through 2034.
+The CBO preliminarily estimates \$81 million in fee revenue would be collected, and \$60 million outlayed and expended to support the Office of Commercial Space Transportation through 2034.

 Section 0005.
 Mars missions, Artemis missions, and Moon to Mars program.

 This section would provide \$9.995 billion for fiscal year 2025 as supplemental funds for critical Mars-forward infrastructure, broader Moon-to-Mars program, and NASA's Artemis missions.
 Of the amount appropriated under this section: